 DHL Express v.
 NLRB & APWU – Enforcing the NLRB’s decision that an employer committed an unfair labor practice when it prohibited off-duty employees from distributing union literature in a mixed-use area.
 The court explained that “an employer’s ability to restrict pro-union activity by an off-duty employee legally on the premises – in a nonwork area – is quite limited.”
 To limit employee union activity in a mixed-use area, the employer must show “special circumstances” in the sense that the restriction is necessary to maintain production or discipline.

 Volkswagen Group of America, Inc. v.
-NLRB — Whether the NLRB properly held that the petitioned-for maintenance unit at the employer’s manufacturing facility in Chattanooga, Tennessee was an appropriate unit.
+NLRB & UAW Local 42 – Whether the NLRB properly held that the petitioned-for maintenance unit at the employer’s manufacturing facility in Chattanooga, Tennessee was an appropriate unit.
 Oral argument was held on November 6.

 Browning-Ferris Industries of California, Inc. v.
 NLRB & Teamsters Local 350 – Whether Browning-Ferris and the company that supplies it labor are joint employers of the supplier employer’s workers.